johanhdm/johanhdm.com/Static/Source/content/resume/index.md

       johanhdm@gmail.com  |  + 46 709 214 589
     </address>
   </header>
   <p>I am a creative problem-solver with 10+ years of experience from delivering digital solutions to major brands in various industries.
-Full technology stack knowledge and full lifecycle experience - from ideation and requirements to launch and maintenance.</p>
+Full technology stack knowledge and full lifecycle experience - from ideation, treatment and requirements to launch and maintenance.</p>
 </article>
 <article>
   <header>